robwschlegel/heatwaveR/README.md

 The **`heatwaveR`** package is a project-wide update to the [**`RmarineHeatWaves`**](https://github.com/ajsmit/RmarineHeatWaves) package, which is itself a translation of the original [Python code](https://github.com/ecjoliver/marineHeatWaves) written by Eric C. J. Oliver.

-The **`heatwaveR`** R package contains the original functions from the **`RmarineHeatWaves`** package that calculate and display marine heatwaves (MHWs) according to the definition of Hobday et al. (2016) as well as calculating and visualising marine cold-spells (MCSs) as first introduced in Schlegel et al. (2017).
+The **`heatwaveR`** R package contains the original functions from the **`RmarineHeatWaves`** package that calculate and display marine heatwaves (MHWs) according to the definition of Hobday et al. (2016) as well as calculating and visualising marine cold-spells (MCSs) as first introduced in Schlegel et al. (2017a).

 A new package was developed and released in order to better accommodate the inclusion of the definitions of atmospheric heatwaves in addition to MHWs.
 Additionally, **`heatwaveR`** also provides the first implementation of a definition for a ‘compound heatwave’.
-There are currently multiple different definitions for this type of event and each of which has an algorithm provided for it in the output of the `detect()` function.
+There are currently multiple different definitions for this type of event and each of which has an algorithm provided for it in the output of the `detect_event()` function.

 This package is not yet available on CRAN, but may be installed from GitHub by issuing the following command: